run-ai/docs/docs/Researcher/best-practices/user-applications.md

 5. Copy the **Client ID** and **Client secret** and store securely
 6. Click **DONE**

-You can create up to 20 personal applications.
+You can create up to 20 user applications.

 !!!Note
     The client secret is visible only at the time of creation.
 It cannot be recovered but can be regenerated.